toitlang/jaguar/README.md

 # Jaguar

 Develop, update, and restart your ESP32 applications in less than two seconds.
+Use the really fast development cycle to iterate quickly and learn fast!

 ## What is it?